atmelcorp/atmel-software-package/examples/pmc_clock_switching/TESTING.md

 ```
 `Note: while running out of DDR, changing clock is not permitted.`

-Tested with IAR and GCC (sram and ddram configurations)
+Tested with IAR and GCC (sram configuration)

 In order to test this example, the process is the following: